 Nickname

-Thunder – When the Seattle SuperSonics relocated to Oklahoma City after the 2007 – 2008 season, fans voted on potential nicknames from an original list of 64 possibilities.
+When the Seattle SuperSonics relocated to Oklahoma City after the 2007 – 2008 season, fans voted on potential nicknames from an original list of 64 possibilities.
 Thunder was chosen over Renegades, Twisters, and Barons, and the name was extremely well received.
-The team set sales records for the first day after the nickname was revealed.
-Oklahoma City housing the 45th Infantry Division, the Thunderbirds.
+The team set sales records for the first day after revealing the nickname.
+Oklahoma City is home to the 45th Infantry Division, also known as the Thunderbirds.

 Championship